r0ms/PokemonGo-Finder/README.md

 # Pokemon Go Notification System

 This is a fork of [the popular PokemonGo-Map repository](https://github.com/AHAAAAAAA/PokemonGo-Map) with the purpose of allowing users to search for specific Pokemon without having to constantly monitor the map of nearby Pokemon.
-This allows users to set a list of sought-after Pokemon and receive notifications through [Pushbullet](https://www.pushbullet.com/).
+It's team minded, because this allow you and your team to efficiently track Pokémon that spawn near your work location and go hunting during lunch break ;) .
 All API and map functionality was left untouched.

-## Configure PushBullet
-To generate a token for sending yourself notifications using the Pushbullet API, create an account on [Pushbullet](https://www.pushbullet.com/).
-Then click your avatar and select the "My Account" page.
-Scroll to where you see "Access Tokens" and click the "Create Access Token" button.
-Copy this hash, you'll need it later.

 ## Config File
 Instead of from the command-line, all arguments are read from a `config.json` file.
-In addition to all of the options laid out [here](https://github.com/AHAAAAAAA/PokemonGo-Map/wiki/Usage), I've introduced two required fields: `pushbullet`, your Pushbullet API key, and `notify`, a comma-separated list of the Pokemon that you'd like to receive Pushbullet notifications for.
+In addition to all of the options laid out [here](https://github.com/AHAAAAAAA/PokemonGo-Map/wiki/Usage), I've introduced three required fields: `slackWebhook` to obviously join a channel on Slack and latitude and longitude to calculate the distance between you and the Pokémon.
 Here's a sample `config.json`:

 ```